couchbase/testrunner/pytests/fts/readme.md

           after installation using "fdb_compact_threshold", in %.

 A caveat on the forestdb settings-
-Once set in a particular test,all subsequent tests will run with the same forestdb settings unless set again using the same params.
+Once set in a particular test,all subsequent tests that use kvstore=forestdb will run with the same forestdb settings unless set again using the same params.
 Also, for these settings to take effect, make sure forestdb is the default index store, by passing kvstore=forestdb in your testcase.